top of page

 Like

-I love the "career currency" framing—making those small daily deposits really shifts how I think about reputation.
-"If someone introduced you with one sentence, what would they say?" is a question I'm definitely sharing with my team.
-I've been using https://3mf-to-stl.com
+I love the "career currency" metaphor — making small daily deposits really changes how I think about building my personal brand at PetSmart.
+I've been using https://ai-logo-generator.com

 Like